VictoriaMetrics/VictoriaMetrics/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
 A clear and concise description of what the bug is.
+It would be great updating to [the latest avaialble release](https://github.com/VictoriaMetrics/VictoriaMetrics/releases) and verifying whether the bug is reproducible there.

 **To Reproduce**
-Steps to reproduce the behavior
+Steps to reproduce the behavior.

 **Expected behavior**
 A clear and concise description of what you expected to happen.